Éric Dupont (writer): Writing career

 His debut novel, Voleurs de sucre, was published in 2005, and won the Prix Senghor and the Prix Jovette-Bernier.
 Its English translation, Sugar Thieves, was issued in 2012.

 La Logeuse, his second novel, was published in 2006.
 It was defended by journalist Nicolas Langelier in the 2008 edition of Le Combat des livres, winning the competition.
+An English translation, Rosa's Very Own Revolution, was published in 2023.

 His third novel, Bestiaire, followed in 2008.
 Its English translation, Life in the Court of Matane, appeared in 2016 as the first title ever published by QC Fiction, a publishing house which specializes in English translations of Québécois literature.
 La fiancée américaine followed in 2012, with its English translation Songs for the Cold of Heart following in 2018.
-In addition to its Giller Prize nomination the novel's translator, Peter McCambridge, was shortlisted for the Governor General's Award for French to English translation at the 2018 Governor General's Awards.

 His newest novel, La route du lilas, was published in 2018.

+Peter McCambridge has received two nominations for the Governor General's Award for French to English translation for his translations of Dupont's work, at the 2018 Governor General's Awards for Songs for the Cold of Heart and at the 2023 Governor General's Awards for Rosa's Very Own Personal Revolution.